-When selecting courses, be sure the course includes either an "H" or "S" course area designation.
-Some may have both.
+When selecting courses, be sure the course includes either an "H" or "S" course distribution designation.
+Some may have both or may be paired with another course distribution (like "E," "Q," or "N").
 Not all courses offered in the Krieger School of Arts and Sciences carry the designation.